jamdominguez/Unity-Examples_and_CheatSheet/README.md

 ![animatior controller](section3/animatorController_1.png)

-It is possible create variable to manage the transition between states.<br>
+It is possible create variable to manage the transition between states.
+With right click on state it isp possible set the state like default.<br>
 Clicking in a state it is possible check the Animation (**Motion**) assigned to the state

 ![animatior controller state](section3/animatorController_2.png)